Unique & Colorful Unicorn Party Ideas

 - A fill-your-own treat sack candy buffet with M&Ms, Skittles, Sour Patch Kids, jelly beans, Starbursts and gummy bears

-- OR (if you’re worried about candy overload) a colorful fruit platter with cut strawberries, orange slices, banana slices, green grapes, blueberries, and purple grapes
+- A colorful fruit platter with cut strawberries, orange slices, banana slices, green grapes, blueberries and purple grapes

 Shop Unicorns